Plow truck crash closes Route 1A in Wrentham

 Route 1A northbound traffic heading toward Norfolk was detoured up nearby East Street (Route 140) to Winter Street, and southbound traffic toward downtown Wrentham was closed at the intersection of Winter and North streets.

-School buses had to be detoured as well, and students at King Philip Regional High School down the street usually park in the parking lot across from the church but that lot was closed.
+School buses had to be detoured as well, and the lot across from the church used by students at King Philip Regional High School down the street was closed.

 Residential traffic was allowed in some areas.